Welcome to the Roton Quantum Model - a rotational resonance framework

 We show an alternative Olavian Atom Model.
 It’s intuitive character is based on attractions of resonating Rotons.
 Depending on the environment, atoms take different structures and varying energy optima.
 The Olavian Atom orbitals are closed trajectories taking up the combined resonances of multiple base rotations.
 The p-orbitals or resonant couplings to s-orbitals of different sizes, e.g. p2 couples to the s1 and s2 shells.

-Atom Model read↗
+Atom Orbital Model read↗

+We first focus on the electron orbital representation of atoms.
 Atoms are an optimization of rotational energies to iteratively reach more energetically optimal rotations in respect to the Roton Model.
 The most attractive constellations are co-axially entangled (electron-proton-proton-electron) Roton coupling combinations.
 Furthermore electrons find their places in resonant distances from the center.
 Further optimizations allow electrons to lock into resonances with multiple other electrons with different rotation radii (a Resonon).
 An electrons planar Rotonal rotation can start to precess (tilt) to couple with electrons of different shells.

 Finding: The standard physics term “excitation” (e.g. of a quark or electron) often translates well to temporal “precession” within the sub-roton states.